biovcnet/topic-functional-annotation/Lesson-2/README.md

 As determined by CheckM - the MAG TMED155 is 64.63% complete with 1.29% redundancy.

-`carbon-fixation-markers.faa` contains 326 proteins chosen to represent key marker genes in the 5 established carbon fixation pathways - Calvin-Benson-Bassham, reverst TCA, Wood-Ljungdahl, 3-hydroxypropionate bicycle, & 3-hydroxypropionate/4-hydroxybutyrate cycle.
+`carbon-fixation-markers.faa` contains 326 proteins chosen to represent key marker genes in the 5 established carbon fixation pathways - Calvin-Benson-Bassham, reverse TCA, Wood-Ljungdahl, 3-hydroxypropionate bicycle, & 3-hydroxypropionate/4-hydroxybutyrate cycle.

 ## BLAST Walkthrough